HexRidder/Url-uploader/README.md

-## -Urluploader-with-Hotstar :- Nexon Projects
+## Url Uploader (Nx)

-#### If you find any bugs, report to [Shon](https://telegram.dog/Fabio_TG)
+#### If you find any bugs, report to [Shon](https://telegram.dog/Hexrider)

 ### Features ❔

-🍁 All Supported Video Formats of https://rg3.github.io/youtube-dl/supportedsites.html
+• All Supported Video Formats of https://rg3.github.io/youtube-dl/supportedsites.html

-🍁 Upload as file from any HTTP link
+• Upload as file from any HTTP link

-🍁 Permanent thumbnail support.
+• Permanent thumbnail support.

-🍁 Added HOTSTAR Link Support!!
+• Added HOTSTAR Link Support!!
 (Won't work on European Servers!!)